 You probably already know that "route density" is the key to an efficient schedule.
 You want to group your clients together as geographically close as possible to reduce driving time.

-But route density should be about more than just location.
+Of course, route density should be about more than just location.
 It can also help to keep "like projects" grouped together.
 This includes properties that are a similar size and require the same crew size or equipment.

 Using landscaping software can also help you with the optimization of your routes.
 Rather than figuring it all out on your own, you can enter addresses and your software can help you to create the best possible routes to maximize time.